Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 visiting florence with marble in white, red, and green trim

 Another architectural gem is the Palazzo Vecchio, which has been the seat of government in Florence since the Middle Ages.
-The palace features an impressive tower, a grand courtyard, and a number of beautiful frescoes and sculptures.
+The palace features an impressive tower, a grand courtyard, and many beautiful frescoes and sculptures.

 The 14th-century Romanesque-style building of Palazzo Vecchio